-The signals health onbit indication shall be given relative to the associated capabilities frequency of are each badSV as designated by the configuration code in the LNAV message (see paragraph 20.3.3.5.1.4).
-Accordingly, any SV which does not have a certain capability will be indicated as "healthy" if the lack of this capability is inherent in its design or if it has been configured into a mode which is normal from a user standpoint and does not require that capability.
-The predicted health data will be updated at the time of upload when a new midi almanac or CEI reduced data almanac set has been built by the CS.
-The Therefore, the transmitted health data may not correspond to the actual health of the transmitting SV\or For other more SVs information in about the user constellation protocol for interpreting health indications see paragraph 6.4.6.
+The signals health onbit indication shall be given relative to the associated capabilities frequency of are each bad SV as designated by the configuration code in the LNAV message (see paragraph 20.3.3.5.1.4 of IS-GPS-200).
+Accordingly any SV which does not have a certain capability will be indicated as "healthy" if the lack of this capability is inherent in its design or if it has been configured into a mode which is normal from a user standpoint and does not require that capability.
+The predicted health data will be updated at the time of upload when a new midi almanac or reduced almanac has been built by the CS.
+The Therefore, the transmitted health data may not correspond to the actual health of the transmitting SV or other SVs in the constellation.
+For more information about user protocol for interpreting health indications see paragraph 6.4.5.

-The three, one-bit, health indication in bits 155, 156, and 157 of Message Type 37 and bits 29, 30 and 31 of each packet of reduced almanac refers to the L1, L2, and L5 carrier of the SV whose PRN number is specified in the message or in the packet.
+The three, one-bit, health indication in bits 155, 156 and 157 of message type 37 and bits 29, 30 and 31 of each packet of reduced almanac refers to the L1, L2, and L5 carrier of the SV whose PRN number is specified in the message or in the packet.